Ultimate guide to staying cool in Puget Sound region during the heat wave

 - Women’s Day Center: 7 a.m. to 3:30 p.m.
 Monday-Friday; 9 a.m. to 1 p.m.
 Saturday

-Senior centers
+Seattle senior centers

 - Central Area Senior Center: 8:30 a.m. to 5: p.m.
 Monday-Friday